Mike Johnson (Oklahoma politician)

 Michael Donald Johnson (April 7, 1944 – July 30, 2022) was an American Republican politician and businessman from the U.S. state of Oklahoma who served in the Oklahoma State Senate from district 22 from 1998 until he was term limited in 2010.
-Prior to his state politics career, Johnson also was active in local politics in Edmond, Oklahoma in the late 1970's, serving as the city treasurer from 1977 to 1981.
-In the 1980's he returned to Kingfisher, Oklahoma where he served on the local school board between 1985 and 1995 and operated his family's Chrysler dealership.
+Prior to his state politics career, Johnson also was active in local politics in Edmond, Oklahoma in the late 1970s, serving as the city treasurer from 1977 to 1981.
+In the 1980s he returned to Kingfisher, Oklahoma where he served on the local school board between 1985 and 1995 and operated his family's Chrysler dealership.
 He retired from politics in 2010.

 Early life and career

 Johnson was born in Oklahoma City on April 7, 1944.
 He was raised in Kingfisher, Oklahoma.
 His family owned a local Chrysler dealership in Kingfisher and he worked summers at a firework stand in the dealerships parking lot as a teenager.
 He graduated from Kingfisher High School in 1962.
 He met his wife, Judy, while studying at Oklahoma State University in the 1960s and they married in 1966.
 The same year Johnson graduated with a degree in accounting.
 After graduating college, the couple ran a tropical fish store in Oklahoma City and a certified public accountant firm in Edmond, Oklahoma.